-Building a DIY desk is a great way to add a splash of personality to your home or office.
-You also get the satisfaction of building something with your own two hands, or a few hands depending on how many volunteers you can round up.
+Building a desk is a great way to add a splash of personality to your home or office.
+Depending on how many volunteers you can round up, you also get the satisfaction of building something with your own two hands or a few hands.

 Whether you want to build a standing desk, the ultimate gaming setup, or a minimalistic desk, going the DIY route is a ton of fun and will give you the exact desk that you need.

-So, let's get started on your DIY desk!
+So, let's get started on building a desk!

 Choosing a Design for Your DIY Desk